 The aim of these diets is to avoid large portions of carbohydrates to maintain a low blood sugar level.
-High peaks in blood sugar triggers insulin secretion which is one of the prime hormones that encourages fat storage.
-Before we all cut out carbohydrates it is essential to understand the body needs carbohydrates and by cutting these out completely can deplete the body of its preferred energy source and vital b vitamins and fibre.
-There is still a lot of scientific evidence linking high fat to heart disease and cholesterol which I am cautious and promoting this to my clients.
+High peaks in blood sugar trigger insulin secretion which is one of the prime hormones that encourages fat storage.
+Before we all cut out carbohydrates it is essential to understand the body needs carbohydrates and cutting these out completely can deplete the body of its preferred energy source and vital b vitamins and fibre.
+There is still a lot of scientific evidence linking high fat to heart disease and cholesterol which I am cautious and promoting to my clients.

 Recent science is indicating that depending on an individual’s genetic makeup diets should be tailored to their profile.
-To understand your diet and genetic makeup The Blue Tree Clinic can analyse your nutrigenetic profile which will inform you of your optimal diet based on your individual make up.
+To understand your diet and genetic makeup The Blue Tree Clinic can analyse your nutrigenetic profile which will inform you of your optimal diet based on your individual make-up.

 South Beach Diet

 The south beach diet was originally developed for heart patients in America.
 There are many benefits of this diet namely that you don’t have to count calories or limit portion sizes.
 Clients are encouraged to eat three meals and two snacks a day and follow a recommended exercise plan.